U.S.'s Mnuchin to attend top Saudi event, media exit over missing journalist

 Pressure has mounted on U.S. ally Saudi Arabia since Khashoggi, a critic of Saudi policies, went missing.
 He was last seen entering the Saudi consulate in Istanbul on Oct.
 2.

-Turkish officials have said Khashoggi was murdered inside the consulate where he went to get documents for his planned marriage.
+Turkish officials have said Khashoggi was murdered inside the consulate.
 Riyadh has said the claims are baseless.

 CNN, the Financial Times, the New York Times, CNBC and Bloomberg, as well as reporters and editors from the Economist, said they were no longer participating in the conference, which relies heavily on journalists to moderate top sessions.

-CNBC and Bloomberg, along with Fox Business Network, were among the media partners that have a big role at the event, which begins on Oct.
+CNBC and Bloomberg, along with Fox Business Network, were among media partners with a big role at the event, which begins on Oct.
 23.

-Uber Technologies Inc [UBER.UL] Chief Executive Officer Dara Khosrowshahi, U.S. mass media conglomerate Viacom Inc (VIAB.O) CEO Bob Bakish, and billionaire Steve Case, one of the founders of AOL, said they were no longer going.
+Uber Technologies Inc Chief Executive Officer Dara Khosrowshahi, U.S. mass media conglomerate Viacom Inc CEO Bob Bakish and billionaire Steve Case, one of the founders of AOL, said they were no longer going.
+Entrepreneur Arianna Huffington will also not participate and has resigned from the conference advisory board, her company Thrive Global PR said.

+The absence of media and technology executives is likely to cast a shadow over the three-day conference, known as “Davos in the desert”, which has become the biggest show for investors to promote Saudi Crown Prince Mohammed bin Salman’s reform vision.

+It has attracted some of the world’s business elite, including Wall Street’s top bosses and executives from multinational media, technology and financial services companies.

 British billionaire Richard Branson said his Virgin Group would suspend discussions with Saudi Arabia’s Public Investment Fund over a planned $1 billion investment in the group’s space ventures.

-On Friday, the conference organizers removed all the names of attendees from its website as the number of cancellations grew.

-The disappearance has led officials and business leaders to drop out of another one of Prince Mohammed’s large projects.

-On Wednesday, former U.S. Energy Secretary Ernest Moniz said that he had suspended his role on the board of Saudi Arabia’s planned mega business zone NEOM until more is known about what happened.
+On Wednesday, former U.S. Energy Secretary Ernest Moniz said he had suspended his role on the board of Saudi Arabia’s planned mega business zone NEOM - another of Prince Mohammed’s large projects - until more is known about what happened to Khashoggi.

-While media and technology executives abandoned the event, the financial industry showed no signs of doing the same.
+While many media and technology executives have abandoned the conference, the financial industry showed no signs of doing so.

 None of the financial firms whose senior executives were scheduled to speak said they had made any changes to those plans when contacted by Reuters.

-Europe’s biggest bank HSBC (HSBA.L) declined to comment on whether CEO John Flint is still attending.
-HSBC is a ‘Strategic Partner’ of the event, along with Credit Suisse whose CEO Tidjane Thiam is still planning to attend, according to a source familiar with the matter.
+Europe’s biggest bank, HSBC, declined to comment on whether CEO John Flint is still attending.
+HSBC is a ‘strategic partner’ of the event, along with Credit Suisse, whose CEO Tidjane Thiam is still planning to attend, according to a source familiar with the matter.

 High-profile investors also steered clear of announcing plans to abandon the conference.
 BlackRock, the world’s largest asset manager, said it was “closely monitoring the situation.”

-Private equity giant Blackstone did not immediately respond to a request for comments on whether CEO Stephen Schwarzman would still speak at the event.
+Private equity company Blackstone did not immediately respond to a request for comment on whether CEO Stephen Schwarzman would still speak at the event.

 The City of London, Britain’s financial district and one of the main lobbyists for the country’s finance sector, said it is urgently seeking more information on Khashoggi.
-It’s leader Catherine McGuinness is down to attend the conference.
+Its leader Catherine McGuinness is due to attend the conference.

-Additional reporting by Clara Denina, Simon Jessop, Huw Jones, Oliver Hirt in London, Doina Chiacu and Susan Heavey in Washington; Editing by Bernadette Baum and Susan Thomas
+Additional reporting by Clara Denina, Simon Jessop, Huw Jones and Oliver Hirt in London, and Doina Chiacu, Patricia Zengerle and Susan Heavey in Washington; Editing by Susan Thomas and James Dalgleish